 In claims against engineers, architects, surveyors, landscape architects or health care professionals, a certificate of consultation must be filed with the conciliation panel as a prerequisite to the filing of a complaint.
-Any inquiry filed with the medical inquiry and conciliation panel under this chapter shall be accompanied by a certificate that declares that the party's attorney has consulted with at least one physician who is licensed to practice in this State or any other state, and who is knowledgeable or experienced in the same medical specialty as the health care professional against whom the inquiry is made, and that the party or the party's attorney has concluded on the basis of the consultation that there is a reasonable and meritorious cause for filing the inquiry.
 Haw.
 Rev. Stat. §§ 671-12, 671-12.5, 671-16, 672-B5, 672-B6, 672-B11.

 Mandatory, when requested.
 The court shall order restitution when requested to do so by the "direct victim" of a crime.
 The defendant's ability to pay shall not be considered other than for purposes of establishing the time and manner of payment.
 Restitution shall be a dollar amount sufficient to fully reimburse the victim for losses, including the full value of damaged property as determined by replacement costs or, if repair is possible, the repair costs, and medical expenses.
 Haw.
 Rev. Stat. § 706-646.
 A restitution order shall be enforceable in the same manner as a civil judgment.
 Haw.
 Rev. Stat. § 706-647.
-Unless for lost wages as set forth in Haw.
-Rev. Stat. § 706-646(3)(d), the amount of restitution is not to be reduced by the amount the victim received from its insurer as the collateral source rule does not apply.
+The amount of restitution is not to be reduced by the amount the victim received from its insurer.
+However, in a civil action, the victim may not receive double recovery.
 State v.
-Borge, 526 P.3d 435 (Haw.
-2023).
+Tuialii, 214 P.3d 1125 (Haw.
+App.
+2009).
+An insurer is not considered a "direct victim."
+Id.